 And sometimes, some people say they want to move forward in life, but no matter what you say, they choose to stay where they are.

-So whether this episode is for you or for someone else, maybe you’ll learn just a bit more about human behavior than what you knew before.
+Whether this article is for you or for someone else, maybe you’ll learn just a bit more about human behavior than what you knew before.
 And this is something you can take with you no matter where you go.

-I talk about my mom a lot on my show, mainly because she said it’s OK to talk about her!
-But also because she’s been through a lot of what I discuss on The Overwhelmed Brain.
-She admits that she’s done things that she knows she could have done differently, but she also admits her fears and insecurity.
-And sometimes she doesn’t know why she didn’t make the changes that would have improved her life.
+I talk about my mom a lot on my show.
+She’s been through a lot of what I discuss on The Overwhelmed Brain.
+She admits that she’s done things that she knows she could have done differently, but she also admits her fears and insecurities.
+And sometimes she doesn’t know why she didn’t make the changes that would have improved her life sooner.

 It took him finally leaving the relationship for her to experience freedom and start feeling joy in life again.
 And at 70, she’s finally starting to live the life she’s wanted for a long time.
 Hey, better now than never!
 But had she not relied on a defense mechanism and chosen to see the reality that she was in, she may have been able to create a different life for herself a long time ago.